Welcome to Physical Science!

 Physical science at FAITH requires two projects to be completed during the course of the year.
 The first is either a science fair project or a multi-media project centered on a Christian scientist and will be due in January.
 The second is a multi-media engineering project which will be due in February/March.
 Information about the first project is given the first two weeks of school.
 Information about the second project is given second semester after Module’s 9 & 10 have been taught.

 I look at physical science as the bridge between middle school work and high school work.
 With this in mind, I use this course to prepare students for the rigorous coursework assigned in a high school biology class.
 Students should be prepared to study daily—not just read or answer questions, but study in-depth.
 This class will require more time and effort than any previous science class.
 Students should be studying for weekly quizzes, large unit tests, and comprehensive final exams.

-I look forward to meeting new students in the fall and seeing familiar faces, too!
+I look forward to meeting new students in the fall, too!